callumf8/stackbit_website/content/pages/index.md

     type: section_content
     title: ABOUT
     content: >
       Hello world and welcome to my small corner of the internet!
-I'm a 3rd year PhD student working in DAMTP Cambridge where I am excited by distorted astrophysical discs!
+I'm a final year PhD student working in DAMTP Cambridge where I am excited by distorted astrophysical discs and planet-disc interactions!
 Outside of research, I've recently picked up kayaking and enjoy camping and exploring the countryside in my wee Fiat Panda.
 6 ft 2 in a compact...but luckily the seats go back.
     actions: